valkey-io/valkey-doc/docs/reference/cluster-spec.md

 This means that as long as we join nodes in any connected graph, they'll eventually form a fully connected graph automatically.
 This means that the cluster is able to auto-discover other nodes, but only if there is a trusted relationship that was forced by the system administrator.

-This mechanism makes the cluster more robust but prevents different Redis clusters from accidentally mixing after change of IP addresses or other network related events.
+This mechanism makes the cluster more robust but prevents different Valkey clusters from accidentally mixing after change of IP addresses or other network related events.

 ## Redirection and resharding

 ### MOVED Redirection

-A Redis client is free to send queries to every node in the cluster, including replica nodes.
+A Valkey client is free to send queries to every node in the cluster, including replica nodes.
 The node will analyze the query, and if it is acceptable (that is, only a single key is mentioned in the query, or the multiple keys mentioned are all to the same hash slot) it will lookup what